krevice/Misc/Baseball/WorldSeriesPredictor/2024/README.md

-This project heavily uses the pandas and pybaseball Pthon libraries
+This project heavily uses the pandas and pybaseball Python libraries

 dataCollection.py is the script that will collect and format all baseball team data for the specified years